Hagtronics/tinySA-Ultra-Phase-Noise/README.md

 ## Usage
    Also see the step-by-step quick-start-guide here, https://github.com/Hagtronics/tinySA-Ultra-Phase-Noise/blob/main/qsg/quick-start-guide.md

+   Preset the tinySA Ultra and make sure it it in Auto Attenuate mode.

    Your measured signal level should be < 0 dBm and > -30 dBm for the best dynamic range.

    Power on tinySA Ultra and connect it to your PC.

    Use the menu item 'Preset' -> 'Load Startup' to preset the tinySA Ultra.
 Note: The marker must be in the mode where it 'follows' the peak displayed signal.